zzzprojects/learn-orm/tutorials/entity-framework-core-advanced-topics/relationships.md

 ### Single navigation property

-By convention, when you include just one navigation property (no inverse navigation, and no foreign key property) is enough to have a relationship defined.
+By convention, when you include just one navigation property (no inverse navigation and no foreign key property) is enough to have a relationship defined.
 You can also have a single navigation property and a foreign key property.

 ```csharp
 public class Author